clicon/clixon-docs/pyapi.rst

 Iterate objects
 ^^^^^^^^^^^^^^^

-We can also iterate over objects if we have a tag with multiple tags below it.
+We can also iterate over objects if we have a tag with tags below it.
 Let's start over with a new example:

 .. code:: python